 Where a monetary payment is expressed to be payable by an Owner, or an obligation is binding upon an Owner, in their capacity as an Owner irrespective of the extent of their interest in the Site, then they shall continue to be liable; and

-Chilmington Green Developments Hodson CG One Hodson CG Two and Hodson shall continue to be personally jointly and severallly bound by all of the Positive Planning Obligations to Pay; and
+Chilmington Green Developments Hodson CG One Hodson CG Two and Hodson shall continue to be personally jointly and severally bound by all of the Positive Planning Obligations to Pay; and

 each Owner who is severally liable pursuant to a Positive Planning Obligation to Provide And/Or Construct to rectify and/or repair any Defects in a facility and/or building and/or works pursuant to the provisions of this Deed shall continue to be liable to rectify/repair such Defects in accordance with the provisions of this Deed notwithstanding that it has disposed of its interest or part of its interest in the land on which the relevant facility and/or building and/or works is situated to the CMO.

-For the avoidance of doubt clause 2.2 does not apply to any obligation to Provide a Bond, because such obligations are not requirements to do or not to do anything on the land comprised in the Site, and so they shall continue to be personally enforceable against the Paying Owners irrespective of whether they retain any interest in the Site.
+2.2.1A Also, in the event that an Owner shall have completed all of the Dwellings in the area(s) of the Site in which it has an interest and all of those Dwellings shall have been Occupied by a tenant under a lease or shared ownership purchase, then that Owner shall no longer be bound by covenants to do or not to do anything in, on, over or under that land and shall cease to be liable to make any payments calculable by reference to, or secured by way of local land charge exclusively on, that area of land Save That:-

+2.2.1.A1 the Owner shall remain liable for any antecedent breach of this Deed occurring during the period of his ownership, possession or control of that land; and

+2.2.1.A2 Where a monetary payment is expressed to be payable by an Owner, or an obligation is binding upon an Owner, in their capacity as an Owner irrespective of the extent of their interest in the Site, then they shall continue to be liable; and

+2.2.1.A3 Chilmington Green Developments Hodson CG One Hodson CG Two and Hodson shall continue to be personally jointly and severallly bound by all of the Positive Planning Obligations to Pay; and

+2.2.1.A4 each Owner who is severally liable pursuant to a Positive Planning Obligation to Provide And/Or Construct to rectify and/or repair any Defects in a facility and/or building and/or works pursuant to the provisions of this Deed shall continue to be liable to rectify/repair such Defects in accordance with the provisions of this Deed notwithstanding that it has disposed of its interest or part of its interest in the land on which the relevant facility and/or building and/or works is situated to the CMO.

-No person(s) shall be bound by the Positive Planning Obligations To Pay obligations to Provide A Bond and Positive Obligations To Provide And/Or Construct under this Deed in their capacity as:-
+No person(s) shall be bound by the Positive Planning Obligations To Pay and Positive Obligations To Provide And/Or Construct under this Deed in their capacity as:-

 A private individual or a joint private individual who has purchased a completed Dwelling or a tenant or occupier of a completed Dwelling; and